- Computers that are dedicated to general-purpose computing.

 - Computers that support computer labs, such as those controlling printing or monitoring of computer lab-usage statistics.

-Examples of computers not supported by STF lab replacement funding are computers that control other specialized equipment or that are used for classroom mediation.
+- Examples of computers not supported by STF lab replacement funding are computers that control other specialized equipment.

-- The level of STF lab-replacement funding is limited to the amount necessary to provide university-standard PC or MAC workstations—as defined on the ATUS website—including university-standard software (i.e., software provided on computers in General University Labs).
+The level of STF lab-replacement funding is limited to the amount necessary to provide university-standard PC or MAC workstations, as defined on the ATUS website.

-- Students must not be charged course or lab fees for replacing computers purchased using STF lab-replacement funding.
-However, STF funding is still available when lab fees are charged for applications that are not part of the normal Western software suite, or to support specialized hardware requirements that are beyond the university standard.
+Students must not be charged course or lab fees for the use of computers purchased with the Student Technology Fee.
+However, STF funding can be applied to computer labs where course/lab fees are used for the licensing of applications above and beyond Western’s enterprise software suite, or to support specialized hardware requirements that are beyond the university standard.

 - For the current STF funding cycle (AY 2019–2022):

 - The fee allocation for computer lab upgrades is $15, up from $14 for AY 2014–2018.